indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 I'd like to take a step back and look at this from another angle.
 When we design a class, we need to consider what parts of it to hide and what to make `public`.
-Essentially, we're using access modifiers to [hide the inner workings of a class from the outside world](https://en.wikipedia.org/wiki/Information_hiding "Information hiding").
+Essentially, we're using [access modifiers](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html "Controlling Access to Members of a Class") to [hide the inner workings of a class from the outside world](https://en.wikipedia.org/wiki/Information_hiding "Information hiding").
+We don't want anybody to freely access the private parts of our class because (a) we want to hide complexity and (b) have the freedom the change implementation details without having the entire world know about it.
+Using packages for encapsulation, it is possible to achieve to same goals but on a higher level of abstraction.

-Unless we're dealing with a demo application, most of the time, accessing a repository can be considered *the inner workings* of a larger feature.
+Unless we're dealing with a demo application, most of the time, accessing a repository can be considered *an implementation detail* of a larger feature.
 In addition to, say, storing data to a database, you might need to introduce logging, check permissions or start other business specific processes.
-For example, whenever a new user is created, you might want to send them a welcome e-mail.
+For example, whenever a new user is created in your [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service "Software as a service") product, you might want to send them a welcome e-mail.
-If a hypothetical `UserRepository` was publicly accessible to all other classes, it's easy to bypass other domain related checks and processes without even knowing that you might have done something wrong.
+If a hypothetical `UserRepository` was publicly accessible to all other classes, it's easy to bypass important domain related checks and processes without even knowing that you might have done something wrong.

 Designing packages by layer means that the classes that are used together the most are in different packages.
-This is referred to as [low cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science) "Cohesion").
+This leads to [low cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science) "Cohesion").
 Our classes *need* to be public, otherwise the layer above cannot call them.
 And when something is public, every other class can call it, meaning that it's easy to introduce architecture violations.
-It's easy to declare a dependency on a class that might just be an *implementation detail*.
+Without discipline, it's easy to declare a dependency on a class that might just be an *implementation detail*.
 There's a higher risk that the system evolves into something that's difficult to change.

+// perhaps layering is another cargo cult? we do it but don't know exactly why, just everybody else is doing it Simon Brown - Modular Monoliths - If all java types are public, there's absolutely no use in using packages

+> If all types are public, Java packages are about organisation of code rather than encapsulation
+>
+> <footer><strong>Simon Brown</strong> &mdash; <a href="https://www.youtube.com/watch?v=kbKxmEeuvc4">Modular monoliths</a></footer>

 ## Package by feature

+*If we stop doing package by layer, how should we structure our code?
+Should we stop doing layers completely?*

+Taking into account that we lose the benefits of encapsulation when we create packages per layer, There's no need to get rid of layers.

+// DDD - aggregate root -> package
+// Simon Brown - package by component -> poor persons Java 9 module system

 * Tightly coupled classes belong in the same package